 - Deconstruction case studies compiled by the California Integrated Waste Management Board

-- Two case studies by The Reuse People, Oakland, CA
+- Projects/Case Studies by The Reuse People, Oakland, CA

 - Army case studies compiled on the DENIX system